Transform Definition Language

 Names, String Literals, and Numerics can be collected into Arrays.
 Syntax for an array constructor is a simple list of values using comma, enclosed in square brackets.
 Optional keyword ARRAY may be used before the opening bracket.

-For Numeric Arrays that consist of Long values over some continuous range, there is a special syntax:
+For Numeric Arrays that consist of Long values over some continuous range, there is a special syntax as well.

 Ranges may be ascending or descending and include both boundaries.
 For example, RANGE[1,-1] is equivalent of ARRAY[1,0,-1].